Ilievski-Daniel/ec2-nginx/README.md

 - **Lint**: Performs a lint check on the Terraform code to ensure consistent formatting using `terraform fmt`.

 **Note**: If needed in the future, more steps can be added.

+## Cleaning Up

+1. To clean up and delete the AWS resources created by this Terraform configuration, we need to run:

+    ```sh
+    terraform destroy
+    ```
+    **Note**: Be cautious when running the terraform destroy command, as it will permanently delete the AWS resources associated with this configuration.

 ## Contact
 For any questions or inquiries, please contact: [Daniel Ilievski](https://www.linkedin.com/in/danielilievski/)